 The following article appeared in the April 14, 2017 edition of the Providence Journal.

-ATTLEBORO — Two realities about youth sports spurred developers David Boucher and Joseph Fitzpatrick: an astounding figure of $7 billion — and vending-machine pretzels.
+ATTLEBORO — New England Sports Village — Two realities about youth sports spurred developers David Boucher and Joseph Fitzpatrick: an astounding figure of $7 billion — and vending-machine pretzels.

 The $7 billion is what parents spend each year in America getting their kids to sports practices, games and tournaments, according to the National Association of Sports Commissions, which monitors the sports tourism industry.